shinyorg/shiny/.github/ISSUE_TEMPLATE/--bug.md

 ---

+# PLEASE READ
-# IF YOU DON'T ANSWER THIS TEMPLATE - THE BOT WILL AUTOMATICALLY CLOSE YOUR ISSUE!
+## IF YOU DON'T ANSWER THIS TEMPLATE - THE BOT WILL AUTOMATICALLY CLOSE YOUR ISSUE!
 PLEASE DON'T ASK FOR WORKAROUNDS OR TIMELINES - THIS IS FREE SOURCE CODE
+## NO ISSUES ARE BEING TAKEN FOR DOCS, ONLY PR'S
+## NON-stable components (preview, beta, etc) are not fully baked - issues MUST include full reproducible sample and stacktrace or they will be closed without explanation!!!

 ## Please check all of the platforms you are having the issue on (if platform is not listed, it is not supported)